TheLazySquid/GimkitCheat/README.md

 ### Gamemode Specific Cheats

 - **Classic**: Automatically purchases upgrades for you.
 Best used with Auto Answer.
+- **Super Rich Mode**: Identical to Classic, with adjusted values.
+- **Trust No One**: Tells you who the imposters are.
+Doesn't work if you join mid-game.

 and more to come!